 The LDP has taken account of, and been informed by, many other plans, policies and strategies (See Figure 1).
 It aims to support and contribute towards delivering the Scottish Government's strategic objectives and related national outcomes as well as the Economic Strategy for Scotland.
 This document does not repeat national or strategic policy, it interprets this policy at a local level helping to deliver the vision and outcome measures of the Single Outcome Agreement (SOA) and Renfrewshire's Community Plan.
 Figure 2 outlines the policy hierarchy within the Development Planning Process that is taken into account when preparing the new LDP.

-Once the Renfrewshire LDP is adopted (see 'What happens next'), both the Glasgow and Clyde Valley Strategic Development Plan (SDP) and the Renfrewshire LDP make up the development plan for the Renfrewshire area.
+The Glasgow and the Clyde Valley Strategic Development Plan (SDP) and the Renfrewshire LDP make up the development plan for the Renfrewshire area.

 Figure 1 - The LDP Process